 Your Dog Doesn’t Count On Mother’s Day And Other Truths

 A lot of it has to do with the fact, at least most of the childless women I know, are unmarried.
 Having a kid before you get married is just dumb.
 It’s bad for the child.
 It’s bad for you.
 It’s bad for our society.
 Let’s kick that idea right to the curb.
 So why are they not getting married?
 My wife used to work with this woman.
 She’s in her mid-30’s, been with the same guy for over a decade, and he won’t commit.
 She wants to, but he doesn’t.
 Ladies, put a ring on it.
 Stop giving the milk away for free.
-And if he won’t marry, especially after ten years, he’s a piece of shit and you can do much better.
+And if he won’t marry, especially after ten years, he’s a piece of crap and you can do much better.
 Because here’s the future: men generally age better than women, so when you hit forty, he’s gone.
 These men are like parasites.
 They suck up your time, they waste your ovaries until age has left them a barren wasteland, then these guys split for a younger piece.
 Now here you are, a decade later, too old to safely have kids, and you’re alone because you didn’t value yourself more.

 If you are a woman, you are a treasure.